henrik/progress_bar/README.md

 #### Customize format

-You can customize the two forms it alternates between, as well as the done state, and the `left` and `right` bookends.
+You can customize the forms it alternates between, as well as the done state, and the `left` and `right` bookends.

 ``` elixir
 ProgressBar.render_indeterminate(